SachaWheeler/sachawheeler.github.io/projects/_posts/2019-2-20-Audio-Recording-Controller.md

 Technologists sometimes forget that tech is a *support* function.
 It helps us do what we want to do, or it is useless.
-Taking functionality away from a creative process is alwasy a good thing.
+Taking functionality away from a creative process is always a good thing.

 It turns out, making your own interfaces is fun, easy and cheap.